theshivrajpatil/California-House-Pricing-Project/README.md

 # Handling Categorical values
 Most machine learning algorithms work best with numerical data.
 But real-world datasets often contain categorical or text attributes.
 Let’s understand how to handle these in Scikit-Learn using the ocean_proximity column from the California housing dataset as an example.

+# Feature scaling in sklearn
+Feature scaling is a crucial preprocessing step.
+Most machine learning algorithms perform poorly when input features have vastly different scales.